-RPA for recreational use may include but are not limited to: model aircraft, remote controlled aeroplanes and helicopters, blimps, rockets, kites, pyrotechnics and drones. need this licence if you intend on flying a very small (<2kg) RPA.
-If you provide notification to the Civil Aviation Safety Authority (CASA) at least five days before the first commercial need this licence if you are a private landowner and intend on carrying out commercial-like operations on your own land with a small (2-25kg) RPA provided that you follow the standard operating conditions and none of the parties
+RPA for recreational use may include but are not limited to: model aircraft, remote controlled aeroplanes and helicopters, blimps, rockets, kites, pyrotechnics and drones. need this licence if you intend to fly a very small (<2kg) RPA.
+If you provide notification to the Civil Aviation Safety Authority (CASA) at least five days before the first commercial need this licence if you are a private landowner and intend to carry out commercial-like operations on your own land with a small (2-25kg) RPA provided that you follow the standard operating conditions and none of the parties

 Please consult the Contact Officer for more information.